 Ralph J. Allen was born on August 12, 1912, to Howard and Lydia Allen of Coatesville, Pennsylvania.
 Ralph was the youngest of six children.
 His father worked as a laborer at a steel mill.
 In the 1930’s his father became the Supervisor of Streets in Coatesville.
-Ralph attended three years of high school, leaving work as a garage attendent to help support the family.
+Ralph attended three years of high school before leaving to work as a garage attendant to help support the family.

 Ralph's unit was then sent to Sicily as part of Operation Husky - and then to the Invasion of Sicily in 1942.
 His unit helped to liberate Rome.

 Sergeant Ralph J. Allen was "Killed in Action" in Italy on July 4, 1944.
 He is buried at the Florence American Cemetery in Via Cassia, Italy.